chime-experiment/coco/docs/endpoint.rst

 group : `str`
-    The name of the group of hosts this should forward to. type : `str`
+    The name of the group of hosts this should forward to. enforce_group : bool
+    If this is true, this endpoint will not accept a hosts parameter and always forward to the group configured here. type : `str`
     (optional) The HTTP request method.
 Currently supported: `GET` and `POST`.
 Default: `GET`. call : dict